Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review

-PSNR is the Peak Signal to Noise Ratio, a measure of the difference in quality between a super-resolution processed image and the original high-resolution image.FID (Fréchet Inception Distance) is a metrics used to assess the quality of the generated images, measuring their similarity to each other.
+Data recovery and noise suppression metrics include PSNR is the Peak Signal to Noise Ratio, a measure of the difference in quality between a super-resolution processed image and the original high-resolution image.
+The Fréchet Inception Distance (FID) is a way to measure how similar the generated images are to each other and how good they are.
 Patch Similarity evaluates the perceptual difference between the generated image and the original high-resolution image. parmas is the number of parameters for model training. entropy is usually used to measure the uncertainty and complexity of image information. niqe is the Natural Image Quality Evaluator, which evaluates the image quality metrics.